VandelayUtd/VandelayUtd/README.md

 I'm a fullstack developer based out of Brooklyn, New York.
 Proficient in React, JavaScript, and Ruby on Rails with a zeal for creative problem solving.
 A problem is just progress that hasn't happened yet.
 <br><br>
 I love to build things or break things and make them better.
-I approach building code in the same way I approach building a song or rebuilding vintage mopeds.
+I have over a decade of experience in the music industry and when I'm not writing code I spend a lot of time working on vintage 50cc motorcycles, songs, cycling or hiking, and I'm self proclaimed film noir nerd.
+I approach building out an application with the same fervor and tenacity of building out a song, band, album, two stroke engine or following a trail of errors to fix a bug like Phillip Marlowe.

 It should be easily understood, efficient, fast, and designed with future modifications in mind.
 <br><br>